Virginia Homemaker/Companion Annual Training

 Course Topics

-• Compare verbal and nonverbal communication
+• Differentiate between verbal and nonverbal communication

-• Describe active listening
+• Develop active listening skills

 Course Description